 - 1. Graduates will produce and defend an original contribution to knowledge, as evidenced by the writing and defense of a thesis involving significant original research. - 2.
-Graduates will demonstrate mastery of subject material, as evidenced by quality of performance in coursework, and on written and oral examinations in mathematics. - 3.
+Graduates will demonstrate mastery of subject material, as evidenced by quality of performance in coursework, and on written and oral examinations. - 3.
 Graduates will be able to communicate mathematical ideas, results, context, and background effectively and professionally in written and oral form. - 4.
 Graduates will be able to conduct scholarly or professional activities in an ethical manner.

 The detailed requirements for Mathematics PhD are as follows.
-Many of the steps are concurrent.
+These steps are not listed in order; in fact, many should occur concurrently.